TYPE DESIGN INFORMATION PAGE last updated on Sat Mar 25 10:37:22 EDT 2023

 Hackberry Font Foundry (Was: NuevoDeco Typography, or: Bergsland Design)

-In 2009, Hackberry Font Foundry grew out of NuevoDeco Typography, which in turn was a commercial foundry that formed part of Bergsland Design located in Las Lunas, NM and run by David Bergsland (b.
+In 2009, Hackberry Font Foundry grew out of NuevoDeco Typography, which in turn was a commercial foundry that formed part of Bergsland Design located in Mankato, MN, and before that, Las Lunas, NM, and run by David Bergsland (b.
 1944, Buffalo, NY), a 1971 graduate of the University of Minnesota.
-The newest address is in Mankato, MN.
-Identifont link.
 Author of Practical Font Design: 2nd Edition: Rewritten for FontLab 5.
 Klingspor link.
+Creative Market link, as Radiqx Press.
 His fonts:

 Harold Lohner was born in upstate New York in 1958.
 He received an MFA in printmaking from the University at Albany and is Professor of Visual Arts at Sage College of Albany.
 He began making fonts in 1997 and starting distributing them the next year through Harold's Fonts.
 He lives in Albany, NY, with his partner, Al Martino.
 Originally, most of his typefaces were freeware or shareware, but gradually, he started selling most on his site or via FontBros.
 His typefaces:

-Designer of Westminster (1973, Berthold), related to VGC's Amelia (1967).
-Klingspor's site says that he is German, but that is probably wrong.
-In an interview, he says: There is one space age one called One Up, a ghastly 60s thing, and the guy who designed that, Leo Maggs, talks about how he wished he hadn't designed it.
+Designer of Westminster (1973, Berthold), related to VGC's Amelia (1967) and based in the look of the magnetic ink bank cheque font MICR E-13B that was developed in the mid 1950s and is used by banks from the 1960s onwards.
+Klingspor's site says that he is German, but that is wrong---he is British.
+In an interview, the writer says: There is one space age one called One Up, a ghastly 60s thing, and the guy who designed that, Leo Maggs, talks about how he wished he hadn't designed it.
 "Way back in the swinging 60s," he says, "when my youthful soul was consumed with enthusiasm, if not naked ambition, I was surprised and delighted to have my first typeface, Westminster, accepted by Robert Norton.
 I produced several further designs, most of which were properly strangled at birth.
 One Up unfortunately survived...
 Looking at it now I feel much as I imagine a mature film star must feel when, 30 years after the event, she comes across photographs of herself as a struggling starlet revealing all for the readers of popular girly magazines, and I wish I hadn't done it."
 [Google] [More] ⦿

 Letterhead Studio VG Fonts

-Fonts from 2011: Apé'ritif (bilined), Csillagok (a futuristic face based on a hungarian Star Wars poster), Valhalla (faux runic), Birodalom, Haboruja, Piezo, Felix (black art deco face).
-[Google] [More] ⦿
+Fonts from 2011: Apé'ritif (bilined), Csillagok (a futuristic face based on a Hungarian Star Wars poster), Valhalla (faux runic), Birodalom, Haboruja, Piezo, Felix (black art deco face).

 Markus Wäger Designwerke

-Maryann Jiménez is a graphic designer in New York City.
+Maryann Jiménez is a graphic designer in New York City and North Bergen, NJ.
 She began her studies at Altos de Chavón School of Design and obtained a BFA in Communication Design at Parsons The New School, NYC.
 While living in New York City, she worked as Creative Coordinator for renowned British fashion label, Ben Sherman Clothing Inc. and currently is working freelance, specializing in Communication Design, Visual Identity, Branding, Print and Editorial.

 Interesting typefaces: Boulon (letters with bolts), Bujardet Freres (French restaurant type), Calebasse (1997, semi-psychedelic), Chinoiseries (Chinese look-alike), Cristolikid (LCD), Diodes Light, Grecques, Halloween, Malabars, Metroplitain (art nouveau), Monogram, Octogone, Osselets (bones), Parador, Ruban Dis-Moi, SilBooettes, TSF et Compagnie, Venitienne, Yiddilatin, Zebrues, and the dingbats Dinosotype, Alphabetzier, Nahkt Hieroglyphics, Norman Prince (children's handwriting), Angelots, Sceaux, Seraphiques, Talismans, La Main Guided, La Main Solid (both children's tracing fonts), Bordini, Bordofixed, BoumBoum, ChapClerk, Dactylographe (nice!), Halotique (sans serif), Tortillon (2001, art deco), Normographe (great too!), Normafixed, Oloron, Parlante (serif family), Presse (typewriter), Technicien.
 Plus handwriting fonts Skrypta, Skryptaag (upright and connected), Willegha. a Morse Code font.
 The Halloween pack includes Coulures, Halloween, Osselets and SilBooettes.
 Fixed width fonts include Dactylographe, Oloron, Bordo, Norma.
 Direct access.
 Interview and photo.
 Alternate URL (in French), with many more fonts, such as the handwritten Pierre, Mariette.
 MICR E13 B font.